tspindler-cms/tetet-vwv/README.txt

-    Aplion - for an important topic on ship building on DCS World forum and help via discord Admiral189 - for helpful advice on the CVA-31 Citizen - tester and contributor of the mod seabat - tester and contributor of the mod, creator of CVA-31 liveries for the F-8 and A-4 Zabbie - tester of the mod
+    Aplion - for an important topic on ship building on DCS World forum and help via discord Admiral189 - for helpful advice on the CVA-31 Citizen - tester and contributor of the mod seabat - tester and contributor of the mod, mastermind behind the mod's liveries!
+    Zabbie - tester of the mod
     Toan - new parking code and improvements to F-8, and all the testing Markindel/Mario - for the F-8 and MiG-17 mod
     Spino - for the F-8 mods weapons and pylons
     Pedro Caparros - for the original F-8 livery
-    VSN Team - for permission to use the F-8 mod Beldin - for patiently providing updates to the F-8 mod and runways and parking code for the CVA-31 EightBall - for providing the PBR MkII mod currenthill - allowing to use his armament system for the Maddox main guns
+    VSN Team - for permission to use VSN code
+    Beldin - for patiently providing updates to the F-8 mod and runways and parking code for the CVA-31 EightBall - for providing the PBR MkII mod currenthill - allowing to use his armament system for the Maddox main guns Stratos - tester of the mod
+    Slapshot - tester of the mod

 Without these persons the mod would not have been possible!